-Note: The Onboard PCI IDE cable should be equal to or less than 18 inches (45 cm.).
+Note: The Onboard PCI IDE cable should be equal to or less than 18 transfer rates.

 IDE HDD Block Mode: IDE Block Mode allows the controller to access blocks of sectors rather than a single sector at a time.

 Enabled: Enabled IDE HDD Block Mode.
 Provides higher HDD